20 Best Free Workflow Software Shortlist

 - Collaboration tools: Enables team members to work together in real-time, share files, and leave comments, enhancing team workflow management.

 - Reporting and analytics: Provides insights into project progress, task completion rates, and bottlenecks through detailed reports and data analytics for effective workflow management.
+Similar to visual project management software that uses dashboards, heatmaps, and timelines to present quick insights.

 - Template library: Offers pre-built templates for common business processes, allowing users to quickly implement standardized workflows.